apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrade.md

 instructions apply to projects created with an older set of command-line tools that precede the `cordova` CLI utility.
 See The Command-Line Interface for information how to update the version of the CLI.
-The following section shows how to upgrade from non-CLI projects.
+The following section shows how to upgrade from non-CLI and CLI projects.

 ## Upgrading 3.6.0 Projects to 4.0.0